-The construction of the Yellowstone Science and Allied Health Building is essential to meeting the needs of the region.
+The construction of the Yellowstone Science and Health Building is essential to meeting the needs of the region.
 The renovated building will allow MSU Billings to serve students for another half-century which in turn serves all of us.
 Buy a brick today to leave your mark on this project and the MSU Billings campus.

-With an expansion of approximately 30,000 square feet of instructional and research space, Yellowstone Science and Allied Health Building will provide a hands-on laboratory environment, enhance research capacity, increase student enrollment and preparation in growing high-demand occupations, and will attract increasingly research-oriented faculty to the institution.
+With an expansion of approximately 30,000 square feet of instructional and research space, Yellowstone Science and Health Building will provide a hands-on laboratory environment, enhance research capacity, increase student enrollment and preparation in growing high-demand occupations, and will attract increasingly research-oriented faculty to the institution.

-With staunch support of the majority of the Montana legislators and Governor Steve Bullock, the 2013 legislature appropriated a $10 million allocation as a challenge match for this $15 million project, launching this fundraising effort with 66% of the monies firmly in place.
+With the staunch support of the majority of the Montana legislators and Governor Steve Bullock, the 2013 legislature appropriated a $10 million allocation as a challenge match for this $15 million project, launching this fundraising effort with 66% of the monies firmly in place.

 Three floors of new space will accommodate: